T. J. Majors

 Majors has previously competed in the now defunct NASCAR Goody's Dash Series for one season in 2003, where he finished ninth in the points with three top-ten finishes.

+In other media

+Majors is the spotter for NASCAR 25, where he also appears as a podcast guest for Dale Jr.'s Download podcast.

 Motorsports results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)